dmcaulay/d_script/README.md

 ## Usage

-d_script comes with 3 helper scripts that help you start and monitor the progress of your task.
+DScript comes with 3 helper scripts that help you start and monitor the progress of your task.

 ### The Master